Osama-Yusuf/AWS-EC2-Status-Controller/README.md

 if there's any instance running, it will send you a mail to notify you.

-As a last feature, you can use it to create a new EC2 instance with specific settings for region, instance type, key pair, volume size, security group, and instance name.
+you can also use it to create a new EC2 instance with specific settings for region, instance type, key pair, volume size, security group, and instance name.

-You can take a look at the [GitHub project page](https://github.com/Osama-Yusuf/AWS-EC2-Status-Controller).
+Take a look at the [GitHub project page](https://github.com/Osama-Yusuf/AWS-EC2-Status-Controller).

 ## Features